coder/ghlabels/README.md

 ghlabels push <org>[/<repo>] < labels.json
 ```

+Its important to note that this will not delete labels not included in the labels.json.
+This is to allow
+individual repos to create their own custom labels.

 You can delete labels across entire organizations or repos via the `delete` subcommand.

 ```